GitHub Agentic Workflows

 See Inline Sub-Agents for the full syntax.

 Move large instruction blocks out of the main prompt body using inline skills.
-At runtime, each ## skill: block is extracted and written to engine-specific skill locations — the agent can invoke the skill on demand instead of receiving the guidance upfront, keeping the ambient context slim:
+At runtime, each ## skill: block is extracted and written to engine-specific skill locations — the agent can invoke the skill on demand instead of receiving the guidance upfront, keeping the ambient context slim.

 engine: